 5 Fort Lane, Auckland CBD

-From top-notch Italian at Gustro at The Grand to excellent dumplings and Peking duck at Huami, the famous fish sliders at Depot to Masu’s excellent Japanese cuisine (which has recently expanded into the yum cha realm), SkyCity’s Federal Street strip is an all-encompassing favourite for foodies in this town.
+From top-notch Italian at Gustro at The Grand to excellent dumplings and Peking duck at Huami, the famous fish sliders at Depot to Masu’s excellent Japanese cuisine (which has expanded into the yum cha realm), SkyCity’s Federal Street strip is an all-encompassing favourite for foodies in this town.

 Federal Street, Auckland CBD

 While we’ve filed Hugo’s Bistro neatly under the dinner section, we’d happily make a beeline for this all-day eatery for breakfast, lunch or dinner.
 From the cosy dining room to the impeccable service, it’s always a joy to dine out at Hugo’s.
 The European-inspired menu changes weekly, but one can always expect sumptuous grilled meats, fresh seafood and enticing seasonal vegetables.

 Located off Queen Street is one of Auckland’s best-kept secrets, Kushi Japanese Kitchen & Bar.
 This izakaya is ideal for a date night, as well as a night out with friends.
 The dishes are light and complement the variety of beverages on offer.
 We suggest you get amongst the sake list, along with its signature dish — the butterfly prawns.

 Korean restaurants are scattered all through the city, and Red Pig on Kitchener Street is among the best.
 This Korean BBQ restaurant uses a charcoal grilling process and quality cuts for a smokier, more flavourful experience.
 Pork belly is what Red Pig is known for, but the sirloin is also a must-try.